Nukesor/sticker-finder/README.md

     /international Get sticker sets from all all languages.
     /toggle_deluxe Only get the very best sticker packs.
 (Restricts the search drastically) /forget_set Forget all usages of all stickers of a specific sticker pack.
 The sticker pack is determined by the latest sticker in this chat.
+    /delete_history   Delete the full search history of a user.
     /admin_help       Display admin help